sumana91/Employee_API/README.md

-# Employee_APIs
+## Employee_APIs
-API calls to GET,PUT,POST,DELETE employee details using Node, Postgresql
+This application provides a set of API calls to do GET, PUT, POST, DELETE operations on employee details using Node, Postgresql

+### Requirements
+- Nodejs
+- Expressjs
+- Postgresql
+- Knex
+- Bookshelf

+### Setup
+- Clone this repository and setup the database using knexfile
+- Run the migration file using `knex migrate:latest`
+- Run it locally

-## Install dependencies
+### Install dependencies
-npm install
+- npm install --save

-## Set up the db and run migration
-knex migrate:latest

-## Run this code by :
+## Run the application
-node app.js
+`node app.js`